rainagupta18/Medical-Diagnosis-System/README.md

     yes(temperature(T)),
     T < 100.
 ```
-This block of code is used for asking temperature the following logic is based on this block
+This block of code is used to ask for the temperature;the following logic is based on this block
 ```bash
 % Flu (high fever + cough + body pain)
 disease(flu) :-